 “…some great art on the walls but the glass is so dirty you can’t enjoy them,” a TripAdvisor reviewer gently prodded on another home.

 “Would rent again if the carpet were replaced with tile,” another suggested.

-How can you ensure you meet expectations and protect your home from featuring in holiday horror stories?
-Commit to a regular routine that keeps your vacation home looks good inside and out.
+How can you ensure you meet expectations and protect your home from being featured in holiday horror stories?
+Commit to a regular routine that keeps your vacation home looking good inside and out.